awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_VIEW.md

 drop view eventview;
 ```

-Notice that if you run this command in this case, you will get the following error:
+Notice that if you run this command in this case, you get the following error:

 ```
 drop view eventview;